C0PEP0D/otto/README.md

 Dependencies are listed in [requirements.txt](https://github.com/C0PEP0D/otto/blob/main/requirements.txt), missing dependencies will be automatically installed.

-Optional: OTTO requires `ffmpeg` to make videos.
+Optional: OTTO requires `FFmpeg` to make videos.
-If `ffmpeg` is not installed, OTTO will save video frames as images instead.
+If `FFmpeg` is not installed, OTTO will save video frames as images instead.

 ### Conda users